About Us

 Key Statistical Comparisons:

-Outcome: The primary focus on timing and relaxation adjustments, along with targeted minimal mechanical changes, led to a significant resurgence in Cirillo’s performance.
+Outcome: The primary focus on timing and relaxation adjustments, along with targeted minimal swing changes, led to a significant resurgence in Cirillo’s performance.
 His WAR values transitioned from negative to positive, signaling a reversal from a period of decline and aligning closely with his prime years.

 High school player development